SETUP: Sentence-level English-To-Uniform Meaning Representation Parser: Introduction

 In this paper, we lay the groundwork for expanding the utility of UMR in downstream NLP applications.
 Specifically, in this work we focus on \textbf{sentence-level English UMR parsing}.
 We constrain our task due to the enormous amount of linguistic information captured in UMR graphs and the complicated nature of this task.
 Working with English provides a valuable starting point for the more challenging task of low-resource language UMR parsing, where annotated data and pre-existing text-to-AMR parsers (e.g., for Navajo or other indigenous languages) are largely unavailable.
 By establishing methods and baselines in English, we can better develop techniques that are likely to transfer to low-resource settings in future work.

-We explore two approaches to creating text-to-UMR parsers: (1)~fine-tuning existing text-to-AMR parsers using UMR data, and (2)~converting Universal Dependency (UD) trees into partial UMR graphs following \cite{biblio-8545422871867315757}, then training a T5 model \cite{raffel2023exploringlimitstransferlearning} to expand these partial graphs into complete UMRs.
+We explore two approaches to creating text-to-UMR parsers: (1)~fine-tuning existing text-to-AMR parsers using UMR data, and (2)~converting Universal Dependency (UD) trees into partial UMR graphs following \cite{gamba-etal-2025-bootstrapping}, then training a T5 model \cite{raffel2023exploringlimitstransferlearning} to expand these partial graphs into complete UMRs.
 Our contributions include: \begin{itemize} \itemsep{-3mm} \item[1.]
 A fine-grained analysis of the baseline pipeline's performance \citep{chun-xue-2024-pipeline} across the data in UMR v1.0 and the newer UMR dataset, UMR v2.0. \item[2.]
 Five English sentence-level text-to-UMR parser models fine-tuned from existing text-to-AMR architectures. \item[3.]
-A fine-tuned model that converts partial UMRs to complete UMRs, employing the UD to UMR bootstrap approach by \citet{biblio-8545422871867315757}. \end{itemize} Our best performing model is our fine-tuned text-to-AMR parsers, which we call SETUP: Sentence-level English-to-UMR Parser.\footnote{We will release our code and checkpoints upon publication.}
+A fine-tuned model that converts partial UMRs to complete UMRs, employing the UD to UMR bootstrap approach by \citet{gamba-etal-2025-bootstrapping}. \end{itemize} Our best performing model is our fine-tuned text-to-AMR parsers, which we call SETUP: Sentence-level English-to-UMR Parser.\footnote{Our code and checkpoints are available at \href{https://github.com/ACNLPlab/UMR_Parsing.git}{https://github.com/ACNLPlab/UMR\_Parsing.git}}